dendronhq/dendron-site/vault/dendron.release.changelog.md

 ### House Cleaning
 - prune(publish): remove generating jekyll folder on new workspace

+## 0.58.2

+### Fixes
+- issue with initilaize tutorial workspace from non-dendron workspace

 ## 0.58.1

 ### Fixes
-- issue with initilaize workspace from non-dendron workspace
+- issue with initilaize template workspace from non-dendron workspace

 ## 0.58